bayeslife/continuous-architecture/Verifications.md

 ## Ordering

-As an architect I want a service to be available to order each product so that I know it is orderable.
+As an architect I want a service (capability) to be available to order each product so that I know it is orderable.
 As an architect I want a service to be available to capture the customer details so that the customer can be billed and supported.

 ## Provisioning